College Admission Testing

 February: Science Included (required for composite score)

-ACT Test Options and Prices for Testing Through July 2025
+ACT Test Options and Prices (through July 2025)

 Type Fee Details